golang/proposal/design/go2draft-type-parameters.md

 Constraint type inference can only infer types if some type parameter has a constraint that has a type list with exactly one type in it.
-We call such a constraint a _structural constraint_, as the type list describes the structure of the type.
+We call such a constraint a _structural constraint_, as the type list describes the structure of the type parameter.
 A structural constraint may also have methods in addition to the type list, but the methods are ignored by constraint type inference.
 For constraint type inference to be useful, the constraint type will